Skills

 Skill Commands

-/skill:brave-search # Load and execute the skill
+/skill:brave-search # run the skill with no body

 {